-Directed by Maria Schrader
+Directed by Simon Curtis

-Introductory remarks and post-screening discussion facilitated by Caroline Kita, Assistant Professor of German Studies at Washington University in St. Louis.
-Her research interests include German and Austrian literature and culture in the nineteenth and twentieth centuries, German-Jewish studies, music and musical aesthetics, theater and performance, and sound studies.
-Her book, Jewish Difference and the Arts: Composing Compassion in Music and Biblical Drama (Indiana University Press, 2019), examines discourses of inclusion and otherness in musical and dramatic works by Jewish artists in Vienna around 1900.
+Caroline Kita is Associate Professor of German Studies and Comparative Literature at Washington University.
+Her research interests include German and Austrian literature and culture in the 19th and 20th centuries, German-Jewish Studies, music and musical aesthetics, theater and radio.
+Her book, Jewish Difference and the Arts: Composing Compassion in Music and Biblical Drama (Indiana University Press 2019), examines discourses of inclusion and otherness in musical and dramatic works by Jewish artists in Vienna around 1900.
 She is currently working on a new project on German and Austrian radio drama after the Second World War.

-Directed by Ferne Pearlstein
+Directed by Nurith Cohn